MAD9137/f2024/docs/modules/week5/navigation-controller.md

 ## Embedding a NavigationController in a View

-A NavigationController embedded in a view can manage navigation to additional views connected by segues, and back to the initial view the navigationController is embedded in.
-To learn how to use a NavigationController, we will continue from last lesson's example project.
-The following image shows the project's storyboard with the existing tableView and a second basic viewController added to the storyboard.
-This new view has a label displaying “Second View”, as well as a new viewController class called SecondViewController that has been setup to control this new view.
+To learn how to use a NavigationController, we will continue from the tableView example project built in this weeks lessons.
+A NavigationController embedded in a view can manage navigation to additional views connected by a segue, and back to the initial view the navigationController is embedded in.

+The following image shows the project's storyboard with the existing tableView and a new second basic viewController added to the storyboard.
+This new viewController has a label displaying the text “Second View”.
+It also has a new viewController class called SecondViewController that has been setup to control this new view.

 ![Navigation Controller](/F2020/assets/img/NavController_1.png)